DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 kubectl annotate service <release>-odm-decisioncenter cloud.google.com/backend-config="{\"ports\": {\"9453\":\"dc-backendconfig\"}}"
 ```

-As soon as GKE manages the Decision Center session affinity at the loadbalancer level, you can check the ClientIP availability below the Decision Center Network Endpoint Group configuration from the Google Cloud Platform in the Load Balancer details???.
+As soon as GKE manages the Decision Center session affinity at the loadbalancer level, you can check the ClientIP availability under the Decision Center Network Endpoint Group configuration in the Load Balancer details panel of the Google Cloud Platform.

 <img width="1000" height="353" src='./images/dc_sessionaffinity.png'/>